Long term data archiving

 - 2.46 hours of video at 90 mps

 - 2.22 hours of video at 100 mps HD

 - 8.32 minutes of uncompressed HD at 1600 mps

-For more information regarding the Blu-ray jukebox solutions we supply, call 01256 331614 or visit our Blu-ray website click here.
+For more information regarding the Blu-ray jukebox solutions we supply visit our Blu-ray website click here.